 We are with our animals every few hours throughout the day to check on their well being, health, as well as monitoring their mineral, water and even shade supply.
 Regularly checked by our local small ruminant vet, we are adamant in providing the proper and utmost care to all our animals which results in a better quality of life, which in returns provides a better quality meat.

 WHAT LIVESTOCK DO YOU RAISE?

-We have a small herd of Romney sheep, which are beautiful multi colored breeds native to the UK .
-The Icelandic genes provide our lambs the natural ability to thrive on an all-grass diet, providing a high quality and tender meat.
+We have a small herd of Romney sheep, which are beautiful multi colored breeds native to the UK with a natural ability to thrive on an all-grass diet, providing a high quality and tender meat and lushious fiber.

 We have a small rabbitry includes breeds such as New Zealand, Champagne d'Argent and American Blue.
 Each of these breeds provide Wild Lea with a fast producing meat source with delicate meat and wonderful flavor as well as the highest protein, low cholesterol and low fat content.

 DO YOU SELL WOOL?

 We have a small herd of Romney sheep, which are beautiful multi colored breed native to the UK with very unique wool characteristics.
 Romney sheep have a dense long wool with a prominent crimp and beautiful natural colored fiber ideal for handspinners and weavers.
 Our sheep are shorn twice a year for a steady supply year round while also helping to make the summer months a little more bearable.

-In addition to selling rovings and skeins processed at Battenkill Fiber Mill, we will also have a variety of felted ornaments, dryer balls as well as finished woven pieces and handspun yarn.
+In addition to selling rovings and skeins which are processed at Battenkill Fiber Mill, we will also have a variety of felted ornaments, dryer balls as well as finished woven pieces and handspun yarn.